gemvein/paid_up/README.md

 [![Build Status](https://travis-ci.org/gemvein/paid_up.svg)](https://travis-ci.org/gemvein/paid_up)
 [![Coverage Status](https://coveralls.io/repos/gemvein/paid_up/badge.png)](https://coveralls.io/r/gemvein/paid_up)

 Paid Up is a start-to-finish Stripe subscription engine.
-You set up the plans you want on Stripe, and the gem gives you a way to tie those plans to authenticated users, granting them abilities based on the features outlined for their plan.
+You set up the plans and coupons you want on Stripe, and the gem gives you a way to tie those plans and coupons to authenticated users, granting them abilities based on the features outlined for their plan.

 * Ruby 2, Rails 4
 * Authentication by Devise